Quick Pay vs. Factoring: Which is Right for Your Business? (Part 1)

 - Submit your invoice (one per load) and load paperwork

-For more information on this limited-time offer, read our blog post.
+For more information on free Quick Pay, read our blog post.

 Load factoring offers an alternative for processing and accepting load payments.
 Very simply, factoring is using a third-party agent to buy your outstanding invoice.
 Once you negotiate a load rate with a broker, a third-party factoring agent advances you a portion of the rate (usually between 80-95 percent) immediately upon delivery of the load.
 The factoring agent collects the full invoice amount from the broker.
 Upon payment of the invoice, the factoring agent pays the remainder of the full amount due to you – minus the percentage fee the agent takes as payment for service.
 This percentage fee varies depending on the credit rating of the customer and the value of the load.
 Typical fees fall between 1-5 percent of the load rate.